 The school is also a key player for its engagement in education for sustainable development and contributes with its knowledge in supporting other big organisations:

 The Global Compact

-In 2005, the school signed and adopted the fundamental values and principles of the Global Compact in areas such as human rights, employment and environmental standards, or the fight against corruption.
+The school has signed and adopted since 2005, the fundamental values and principles of the United Nations Global Compact in areas such as human rights, employment standards, environment and the fight against corruption.

 The Green Plan: the backbone of the CSR strategy